 See the recipe card for quantities.

-Remove the pits from the plums and give them a quick chop.
+Step 1: Remove the pits from the plums and chop them.

 Comparison between strained / unstrained plum juice